wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2022-29.x Release Notes

 * **Tracing Performance Improvements**: The valid characters in an application and service name are: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot ("."), forward slash ("/") and comma (",").
-If your application or service names have special characters, the Wavefront service replaces each special character with a hyphen ("-").
+If your application or service names have any other characters other than the valid characters, the Wavefront service replaces each of those characters with a hyphen ("-").

 * **Accessibility and Keyboard Navigation Improvements**: We made keyboard navigation improvements to the **Create Alert** page and the **Maintenance Window** page.